chjohnson-pivotal/pcf-auto-simulator/README.md

 * A queue named ```vehicle-data-queue```.
 * An exchange called ```vehicle-data``` bound to the above queue with a routing key of ```all```.

 Once RabbitMQ is configured, copy one of the data files to ```/tmp/openxc-input.json```, and then execute the groovy script found in the scripts folder of this repo.
+This script takes the URL of the SCDF HTTP module as an parameter.

 ```
-groovy OpenXCFileParser.groovy
+groovy OpenXCFileParser.groovy <SCDF HTTP module URL>
 ```

 ## Running the Demo